 Larry Warner was offered a job with Carver in the mid-west.
 Instead, together with John Leed he founded Marine Tech, a company that bought Trojan's Lancaster inventory to supply parts for Trojans, which included the wood era.
 They set up shop in rented space in a corner of a pipe organ repair factory in Columbia, Pa., a few miles west of Lancaster.
 Besides propeller shafts and struts etc., they inherited what company archives survived.
 This included some financial records, boat serial numbers, photos and other memorabilia of the wood construction days.
 Note: Beacon Marine Supply and Marine Tech have formed an alliance and proudly distribute what remains of the original Trojan inventory.

-While the name Trojan still endures in the aerodynamically shaped fiberglass hulls that are the fashion in the new millennium, it is with nostalgia that owners of wooden Trojans remember this gutsy, upstart company; its founding fathers had a dream and made it come true with a boat that was both winsome and rugged.
+While the name Trojan still endures with the aerodynamically shaped fiberglass hulls that are the fashion in the new millennium, it is with nostalgia that owners of wooden Trojans remember this gutsy, upstart company; its founding fathers had a dream and made it come true with a boat that was both winsome and rugged.
 Of the trio of Jim McQueen, Ernie Warner and Harper Hull, only Hull is now left, an energetic 78-year old still living in Lancaster.